jawngee/knowledge-base/README.md

 * `public` - All public assets compiled from the `assets` folder
 * `views` - The Laravel blade templates for the entire site

 The Stem framework itself is located in the `mu-plugins` directory and the Stem Content package is installed as a plugin.
-The Stem Content package provides models for creating ACF Flexibly layout based admin very easily.
+The Stem Content package provides models for creating ACF Flexible layout based admin very easily.
 You'll see examples of it in the `classes/Content` directory.

 Eventually we will document Stem, but trust that we use this on every site for our clients, including a whole bunch of Fortune 100 companies.

-##Deploying to Production
+## Deploying to Production
 For this, I'll refer you to the [Trellis documentation](https://roots.io/trellis/docs/remote-server-setup/).
 It's actually very easy to get going and if you've only used cheap VPS's in the past, it's going to open a whole new set of doors for you.